DabYeet123/CSC207Project/README.md

 ## Usage Instructions
 Version of Java - Swing - Packages

-Run MainLauncher.java to use the software!
+Run to use the software!

 ## User Stories